Tag Archive

 Blind & Low Vision Skills Training

-Our team of teachers and specialists (many of whom are low vision/blind themselves) are highly trained in low vision and blind skills techniques and strategies.
+Our team of teachers and specialists (many of whom are blind or have low vision themselves) are highly trained and experienced in teaching low vision and nonvisual techniques and strategies.

-We provide solutions to help you maintain your independence.
-From learning essential safe travel skills in your home and community to accessing your mail or favorite book, the LightHouse can accommodate any individual seeking to enhance self-reliance.
+Our goal is to teach skills and strategies that you can apply throughout your life to help maintain your independence.
+From learning essential safe travel skills in your home and community to accessing your mail or favorite book, the LightHouse strives to meet the needs of any individual seeking to improve their quality of life and self-reliance.

-Our teachers will meet you at your level of readiness and desire to move forward.
-Every person has their own journey and pace for learning new skills.
-As long as you are open to learning how you can do something in a new way with your changing vision, we are ready to provide the training and support you need.
+Each person has their own journey and pace for learning new skills, and our teachers will meet you at your level of readiness and will encourage your growth.
+If you are open to learning how to do something in a new way with your changing vision, we are ready to provide the training and support you need.

-For those who are new to low vision, blindness or have a recent change in their vision, we recommend our flagship program, CVCL.
+For those who are new to low vision or blindness or have a recent change in their vision, we recommend our flagship program, Changing Vision, Changing Life.

 Immersion Training: Changing Vision, Changing Life

 Changing Vision, Changing Life (CVCL) is an introductory immersion program for adults who are newly blind or have experienced a change in vision.
-The program introduces basic and essential skills to live confidently at home and in the community.
-Topics include magnification, organizational skills, time management, use of adaptive aids and accessing print materials provide students solutions and strategies for living with low vision or blindness.
-In addition, each class session includes a discussion on adjusting to changing vision.
+The week-long program introduces basic and essential skills to live confidently at home and in the community.
+Topics include organizational skills and labeling, navigating safely, introduction to adaptive aids and technology, and discussions on adjustment to changing vision.

-While CVCL introduces students to invaluable blindness or low vision training and techniques, the bigger purpose is to bring people together, learning and sharing experiences together.
-CVCL instinctively motivates students to study further and know the right choices for later.
+While CVCL introduces students to invaluable blindness or low vision training and techniques, the bigger purpose is to bring people together to learn and share experiences in a supportive environment.
+The instruction is designed to motivate students to learn more and to envision all the possibilities.
 Many students who attend CVCL return to leading full, active lives while remaining enthusiastically engaged with the LightHouse.

-Students need not live in the Bay Area to attend CVCL.
-Our facilities in Napa and San Francisco are equipped with lodging and meals to keep you comfortable and nourished throughout the training.
+Students do not need to live in the Bay Area to attend CVCL.
+Our facilities in Napa and San Francisco are equipped with lodging and provide meals to keep you comfortable and nourished throughout the training.

 Read about CVCL in the New York Times!

 In addition to CVCL, listed below are the core learning opportunities in which you can participate as a student.
-All of these skills can be learned from our headquarters in San Francisco and most of them from our satellite offices: LightHouse of Marin, LightHouse of the North Coast, or LightHouse of the East Bay.
+All these skills can be learned from our headquarters in San Francisco and most of them from our satellite offices: LightHouse East Bay, and LightHouse of the North Coast,

 Orientation and Mobility (O&M)

 “Mobility” refers to the ability to move safely, efficiently, and effectively from one place to another.
-This means walking confidently without tripping or falling, street crossing and use of public transportation.
-Learning mobility also includes learning the use of essential tools such as a cane or even a monocular for those with low vision, and strategies, such as listening for traffic patterns when crossing the street or using accessible pedestrian signals.
+This means walking confidently without tripping or falling, crossing streets, and using public transportation.
+Mobility training includes learning to use essential tools like a cane or a monocular telescope for those with low vision, and strategies, such as listening for traffic patterns when crossing the street or using accessible pedestrian signals.

 Essential Living Skills

-Essential living skills, often called Independent Living Skills or Daily Living Skills, are the essential skills you use in your daily routine.
+Essential living skills, often called Independent Living Skills or Daily Living Skills, are the essential skills you use in your daily life.
 Your approach to these skills can change if your vision changes.
-Our team of skilled Certified Rehabilitation Specialist, Independent Living Skills and Kitchen Skills Teachers provide you the tips, strategies, simple modifications and tools to continue your routine at home, school or work.
-Many of these skills are transferable other areas of your life, for example, cleaning/clearing a table requires tactile and/or visual scanning patterns or techniques, as does orientation and mobility, reading Braille or reading using a video magnifier.
+Our teachers provide you the tips, strategies, simple modifications, and tools to continue your routine at home, school or work.
+The emphasis is on teaching transferable skills, where individual skills can be applied to many activities.

 • Household Management and housekeeping